Bayesian Mixed Multidimensional Scaling for Auditory Processing: Parameter Initialization, Convergence and Identifiability Diagnostics

-To assess convergence, we ran the analysis also with different MDS initialization schemes (function \texttt{cmdscale} in \texttt{R}) that do not allow for individual differences, i.e., $\eta_{j,s,r}^{(i)}=\eta_{s,r}$ and $w_{j,h}^{(i)}=w_{j}=1$ for all $i,j,h$.
-Specifically, we considered \begin{itemize} \item \textbf{All subjects:} computed from the average across all subjects' distance matrices. \item \textbf{Mandarin speakers:} computed from the average across Mandarin speakers' distance matrices. \item \textbf{Non-Mandarin speakers:} computed from the average across Non-Mandarin speakers' distance matrices. \end{itemize} We show the results for the individual latent distances $\delta_{j,s,r}^{(i)}$ (which are identifiable before post-processing) with the different initialization in Figure \ref{fig: delta_i_comp}.
-The results for the different MDS and INDSCAL initializations are practically the same (also compared with Figure 8 in the main manuscript).
+To assess convergence, we ran the analysis also with different MDS initialization schemes \citep[function \texttt{cmdscale} in \texttt{R},][]{rcoreteam2024r} that do not allow for individual differences, i.e., $\eta_{j,s,h}^{(i)}=\eta_{s,h}$ and $w_{j,h}^{(i)}=w_{j}=1$ for all $i,j,h$.
+Specifically, we considered \begin{itemize} \item Computed from the average across \textbf{all subjects'} distance matrices. \item Computed from the average across \textbf{Mandarin speakers'} distance matrices. \item Computed from the average across \textbf{non-Mandarin speakers'} distance matrices. \end{itemize} We show the results for the individual latent distances $\delta_{j,s,r}^{(i)}$ (which are identifiable before post-processing) with different initializations in Figure~\ref{fig: delta_i_comp}.
+The results for the different MDS and INDSCAL initializations are practically the same (also compared with Figure~8 in the main manuscript).
+Moreover, standard univariate \citep{gelman1992inference} and multivariate \citep{brooks1998general} convergence tests for the individual latent distances $\delta_{j,s,r}^{(i)}$ were all very close to $1$, suggesting good convergence in all cases.

-Moreover, standard convergence tests like Gelman and Rubin's univariate \citep{gelman1992inference} and multivariate \citep{brooks1998general} diagnostics for the individual latent distances $\delta_{j,s,r}^{(i)}$ were all very close to $1$, suggesting good convergence in all cases.
+Next, we present some convergence diagnostics for the MCMC sampler for the Mandarin tone neural distance data analysis.
+Figure~\ref{fig:avg_delta_s_real} shows the trace plots for the group-specific distances $\delta_{j,s,r}$ between the different tones.
+The trace plots suggest a good performance of the MCMC algorithm in sampling from the posterior distributions.
+Figure~5 shows the trace plots for the individual tone distances in a Mandarin and a non-Mandarin listener.
+Finally, Figure~6 shows the trace plots of group-specific variances $\sigma^{2}_{j}$.
+They do not indicate any convergence or mixing issues.